 Beans can be sown between May and July.
 To get a succession of beans, plant a dozen or so seeds every few days to stagger the crop.
 Different beans mature at different rates, but dwarf French bean ‘Stanley’ is the fastest maturing dwarf bean to plant and you will get a good crop around ten weeks after planting.

-Runner beans need to be in the ground in early June, but it’s possible to repeat-sow French beans until late-July at least.
+Runner beans need to be in the ground by early June, but it’s possible to repeat-sow French beans until late-July at least.
 Later sowings are dependent on weather, however.

 Browse the Saga Garden Centre for great offers on fruit and vegetables now.